bertob/fosdem2022-slides/README.md

 The SVG is the source file, the PDF slides can be exported using [Vector Slicer](https://flathub.org/apps/details/org.gnome.design.VectorSlicer).

 ## Video
-Video recording including Q&A: https://video.fosdem.org/2022/D.mobile/mobile_adwaita.webm
+Video recording including Q&A on the FOSDEM website: https://fosdem.org/2022/schedule/event/mobile_adwaita